 I remain unsure whether the microwave is detrimental to our wellness; perhaps it is fake news, but we use ours only for reheating cold food.

-A food processors has only once been a feature in our kitchen; it was useless and the prongs bent when slicing chips, and we were put off for life.
+A food processor has only once been a feature in our kitchen; it was useless and the prongs bent when slicing chips, and we were put off for life.
 Solar would handle the small motor with ease should you have one.

 Christmas is coming; have a wonderful festive season, drive carefully and soberly and try to make sure it is only the goose and not you that is getting fat.